TanakaShumba/windows-event-log-analyzer/README.md

-# Windows Event Log Analyzer (Demo)
+# windows-event-log-analyzer

+## Purpose
-Purpose: Demo script to parse Windows Event Logs and summarize key events for monitoring and auditing.
+Parses Windows Event Logs to identify key events and anomalies.

-Files:
-- sample_event_logs.json → sample Windows Event Logs
+## Features
+- Key features and functionalities of the project

+## Installation / Usage
-- analyzer.py → Python script to read and display logs
+- How to install and run the project

-Usage:
-python3 analyzer.py
+- Example usage if applicable

+## Tech Stack
+- Python, Libraries, Tools used

+## Notes
+- Any special notes or warnings